al3xandr3/al3xandr3.github.io/_posts/2008-01-14-visualizing-data-processing-ruby.md

 out there.
 But of course don't expect to do 100% ruby code like you do with old ruby, sometimes there's some java lurking out of the jruby box.

-## the Good
+### the Good

 Well, its very cool to be able to use ruby for Drawing.
 Gives power that regular ruby does not have.
 Exists huge amount of libraries, to use with it.
 Connection to Java is indeed very powerful.

-## the Bad
+### the Bad

-Visualizations are hard to get right, and ended up of having code repeated and all over the place.
+Visualizations are hard, ended up with a lot of repeated code repeated and all over the place.
 Why?
 Well partly because im a newbie in jRuby, but partly because Processing seems to fit better for small Sketch visualizations.

-## Ideas
+### Ideas

 Is it possible to do a little architecture around it?, to make it a bit better, isolating all drawing stuff.